tsiki/connectednotes/README.md

-Hi everyone, thank for your interest in this project.
-This is the pre-alpha version of Connected Notes (as in, many major features are still missing), a note taking app based on Zettelkasten.
-Sorry for the delay, I know I said I'd try to get something out in May but I moved out of my apartment over the weekend and was quite busy.
+Hi everyone, thank for your interest in this project - sorry for the delay, I know I said I'd try to get something out in May but I moved out of my apartment over last weekend and was quite busy.

+This is the
+still-in-development version of Connected Notes, a note taking app based on Zettelkasten.
+Some major features are still missing (see below for full list).

-I have set up a test version at connectednotes.net - please don't use it for anything serious, but I'd love to get some feedback.
+I have set up a test version at connectednotes.net - I wouldn't use it for anything serious just yet, but I'd love to get some feedback via github bugs or IRC messages.

 # Goals